I am also a Fellow of St Johns College. My speaking voice sounds like this. Here is a fun Java applet: Damongo Sundial.

 Programming language design and implementation.
 Typeless programming languages.
 Analysis and optimisation of complete programs.
 Implementation of efficient interpreters.
 Compact interpretive codes and ultra compact codes suitable for just-in-time compilation.
 Tautology and Satisfiability checkers.
 Thread, Coroutines and Process Control.
 How to implement complex real time applications that need to run reliably for the next 30 or more years.

 BCPL, an interpretive implementation of the BCPL language and system, including many demonstration programs.
 Click on BCPL.html to obtain a copy of the current version.
 This version can be installed easily on most machines running Linux, Windows and MAC OSX.
-In particular, it is easy to install this version on the Raspberry Pi machine.
+This distribution provides both 32 and 64 bit Cintcode implementations of BCPL.
+It is easy to install this version on the Raspberry Pi machine.
 See the Young Person's Guide to BCPL Programming on the Raspberry Pi (bcpl4raspi.pdf) for details.

 Cintpos, an interpretive implementation of the Tripos Portable Operating System.
 Click Cintpos.html to obtain a copy.